 Our lives are impacted by industrial machines every single day.
 In fact, everything from the food we eat to the fuel that powers our cars comes from factories.
 These factories have millions of machines that turn, churn, mix, grind, and transport things.
 In order to ensure maximize uptime, these industrial machines need to be maintained.
 Reliability engineers have employed different approaches ranging from reactive to preventive to predictive models over the years.

 As an Industrial IoT startup, we’ve created an educational video that maps the benefits and limitations of the most commonly used IIoT maintenance models: reactive, preventive and predictive.
 The aim of this piece is to equip you with all the necessary information around maintenance models to determine an optimal maintenance mix.
-It also outlines how the emerging trends in wireless, cloud and artificial intelligence technologies are making Wireless Predictive Maintenance, or Wireless PdM, more affordable and scalable than ever.
+It also outlines how the emerging trends in wireless technologies for IIoT, cloud and artificial intelligence technologies are making Wireless Predictive Maintenance, or Wireless PdM, more affordable and scalable than ever.
 In fact, by leveraging Industrial IoT technologies, factories are changing their asset reliability approach and are transforming themselves forever.

 Reactive Maintenance, often referred to as “Run-to-Failure,” is where maintenance is performed only after a machine fails.
 Although this is the most convenient option upfront, it is also the most unpredictable and expensive model in the long run.

 These are some of the limitations of such an approach.